 Project status updates for the Kicking Horse Canyon Project – Phase 4.

-The latest news and information can be found below, including News Releases and Monthly Status Reports.
+Recent and previous news and information can be found below including Newsletters/Project Updates, News Releases and Monthly Status Reports.
 For the latest construction updates and planned traffic interruptions, visit our Traffic Management page.
 Visit DriveBC for the most current updates on highway conditions.

 Extended spring closure on Highway 1 for Kicking Horse Canyon construction